Egypt's Muslim Brotherhood changes tactics amid crackdown

 Since then almost all the leaders of the Muslim Brotherhood, including its supreme guide, have been arrested.

 Many supporters have also been rounded up and thrown in jail.
-A recent incident in Alexandria saw more than 20 women supporters of the Muslim Brotherhood arrested in clashes with residents of one of the city's most crowded neighbourhoods.'Not defeated'
+A recent incident in Alexandria saw more than 20 women supporters of the Muslim Brotherhood arrested in clashes with residents of one of the city's most crowded neighbourhoods.

 But all of that doesn't seem to deter supporters of the ousted president from taking to the streets.